SeanGarciaX/MLB-Luxury-Tax-Thresholds-Final-Project-CISC-0672/README.md

-# MLB-Luxury-Tax-Thresholds-Final-Project-CISC-0672
+# MLB Luxury Tax Thresholds Final Project (CISC 0672) ⚾📊

-This project takes 13 years of MLB Luxury Tax Data and MLB Teams' Spending to determine which teams have exceeded the Competitive Balance Tax for each season.
-The notebook also correlates spending with World Series outcomes and finds that team's that spend more throughout the season have a higher likelihood of victory in the last dance.
+This project analyzes **13 years of MLB luxury tax data** and team payrolls to identify which organizations exceeded the **Competitive Balance Tax (CBT)** threshold each season.
+The notebook also explores the relationship between team spending and World Series success, revealing that teams with higher payrolls generally have a greater likelihood of winning baseball's biggest prize. 🏆

-Academic Context
+## 🎓 Academic Context

-This was a project I created for my CISC 0672 Data Visualizations class in my Master's Degree program when I was first learning how to use many of tools I use today such as Python, Pandas, Plotly, Altair, and IPythonWidgits.
+I created this project for my **CISC 0672: Data Visualization** course during my Master's degree program.
+It was one of my first opportunities to work extensively with many of the technologies I continue to use today, including **Python**, **pandas**, **Plotly**, **Altair**, and **ipywidgets**. 💻

+## 📈 What I Learned

+Working on my MLB Luxury Tax project taught me that **data analytics** and **business intelligence** involve much more than creating charts or calculating statistics.
+I learned how to collect data from multiple sources, clean and organize it into a usable dataset, explore relationships between variables, and identify meaningful trends that answer real-world questions.
+Through this process, I gained experience transforming raw data into actionable insights, communicating findings through interactive visualizations, and demonstrating how data can support informed financial and strategic decision-making. 🚀